amedia/dbtwiz/docs/build.md

 ### `--downstream`, `-d`

-Also build downstream models that are directly or indirectly depdendent on the selected model(s).
+Also build downstream models that are directly or indirectly dependent on the selected model(s).
-This will append a '+' to your chosen models when passing them on to _dbt_.
+This will append a '+' to your chosen models when passing them on to dbt.

 ### `--work`, `-w`